billhanyu/hypothetical-meals/apidoc/DeveloperGuide.md

 **Foreign key in italics

 ## Testing
 Testing is done using [Chai](http://chaijs.com/api/) and [Mocha](https://mochajs.org/#getting-started) and cover all endpoints in the backend.
-[AlaSQL](https://github.com/agershun/alasql/wiki), a javascript SQL library is also used in testing.
 Bulk import testing was done using [SuperTest](https://github.com/visionmedia/supertest).
 ### Running Tests
 Tests are under the `/tests` folder.
 Use `npm test` from the root folder in the command line to run all tests.